We may get commissions for purchases made through links in this post.

 What about emergency services?

 Would these devices keep emergency services from getting into your home to save your life?
-Well, most of us keep our front doors locked, and probably deadbolted.
+Well, most of us keep our front doors locked, and probably deadbolted, which also keeps them from entering easily.

-If we can’t let emergency services in, they would have to either take the door of its hinges or break it down.
-Yes, that takes time, but it’s something they do, and they know how to do it quickly.
+If we aren’t physically able to let emergency services in, they would have to either take the door of its hinges or break it down.
+Yes, that takes time, but it’s something they know how to do, and do quickly.

-I doubt the Door Jammer would prevent professionals who are determined to break a door in – something your typical burglar does not want to do.
+I doubt the Door Jammer would prevent professionals who are determined to break a door in, but that’s

 But if it would, they also carry axes and other equipment.
 Emergency services’ job is to get to you, and people who need rescuing are frequently hard to reach.
 They know what they’re doing.